Soham-Metha/virex/CODE_OF_CONDUCT.md

 If you witness or experience any behavior that violates this Code of Conduct, please:

 1. Document the incident with details and context where possible. 📝
-2. Report it confidentially to the maintainers at: [PLEASE PUT YOUR EMAIL HERE SOHAM MEHTA] 📧
+2. Report it confidentially to the maintainers at: <virex.project@gmail.com> 📧
 3. Feel safe that your concerns will be handled seriously and discreetly. 🔒

 If you prefer, you may also reach out to a trusted community member or moderator for support.